Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Multilevel extensions and examples

 This gives a random symmetric matrix.
 Since $H$ and its $(N-1) \times (N-1)$ top left corner are both symmetric real matrices their spectra are real and one can show that their law is given by (\ref{S7twologgas}) with $\beta = 1$.
 When $\beta = 2$ the entries of $H$ are instead given by

 This gives a random Hermitian matrix.
 Since $H$ and its $(N-1) \times (N-1)$ top left corner are both Hermitian matrices their spectra are real and one can show that their law is given by (\ref{S7twologgas}) with $\beta = 2$.
-The measures in (\ref{S7twologgas}) for $\beta = 1$ and $\beta = 2$ were studied in \cite{ES} where the authors established the following result. \begin{theorem} Let $(X_1, \dots, X_N, Y_1, \dots, Y_{N-1})$ be a random vector in $\mathcal{G}$ with density given by $f_\beta$ as in (\ref{S7twologgas}).
+The measures in (\ref{S7twologgas}) for $\beta = 1$ and $\beta = 2$ were studied in \cite{ES} where the authors established the following result. \begin{proposition} Let $(X_1, \dots, X_N, Y_1, \dots, Y_{N-1})$ be a random vector in $\mathcal{G}$ with density given by $f_\beta$ as in (\ref{S7twologgas}).
 Then we can find $C> 2$ such that the following holds.
-For any real polynomials $f_1, \dots, f_n$ define
+For a real polynomial $f$ let